DJJ88/Kiva-JSON-Snapshot-to-SQLite/README.md

 ![database diagram](https://github.com/fraba/Kiva-JSON-Snapshot-to-SQLite/blob/master/database-diagram.png)

 ## JSON parsing
-The script *parseKivaDump.py* parses the three directories of the Kiva dump and enter the data into the relational database
+The script *parseKivaDump.py* parses the three directories of the Kiva dump and enters the data into the relational database